With AI technology at the core and humans at the helm, scaleXT is here to deliver precision hiring intelligence.

 - Use a traditional executive search firm – save your own time trading this for a pretty big commission or fee.
 When looking for a search firm make sure you consider the following: Use an search firm with a large network who can leverage their relationships to find you the best candidates first.

-- Use scaleXT – since our launch 4 years ago we have now built the largest data map of operating CIO’s in New Zealand and Australia (and expats globally with the boarders now closed) to serve public, private, and private-equity owned organisations across all sectors by placing world-class operational leaders in technology leadership roles via innovative and compelling arrangements such as permanent, interim, and tech advisory leadership initiatives.
+- Use scaleXT – since our launch 5.5 years ago we have now built the largest data map of operating CIO’s in New Zealand and Australia (and expats globally) to serve public, private, and private equity owned organisations across all sectors by placing world-class operational leaders in technology leadership roles via innovative and compelling arrangements such as permanent, interim, and tech advisory leadership initiatives.
 We can deploy a shortlist of seasoned technology leaders within days, rather than weeks or months.
 If needed we cam also provide interim CIO cover at very short notice.

 Now you have a clearer understanding of the CIO landscape across New Zealand and Australian and afar … and have reflected back on the target you want your arrow to hit, including the role they’ll play in shaping your future.
 You’re now in a position to develop a plan, either by yourself or with an executive search professional or scaleXT.